 The Small Claims Court Hearing

 Once you file your small claims lawsuit, you will get a hearing date scheduled anywhere between 30-70 days later.
 During this time, the towing company may call you to try and settle the case.
-If you come to an agreement, you can close your small claims lawsuit.
+If you agree, you can close your small claims lawsuit.

 To prepare for your small claims court hearing:

-- Print enough copies of all your evidence.
-You will need at least three copies of your evidence (one for you, one for the judge, one for the towing company representative).
+Print enough copies of all your evidence.
+You will need at least three copies of your evidence (one for you, one for the judge, and one for the towing company representative).

 Are attorneys allowed in small claims court?

-Mediation as an option of resolving your dispute
+Mediation as an option for resolving your dispute